tonnamrb/structure-project-flutter/.github/instructions/default.instructions.md

 ## 5. File Organization Guidelines

 - **Widget Components:**
-  - Store reusable widgets in lib/presentation/widget
+  - Store reusable widgets in `lib/presentation/widget`
-  - Example: `custom_button.dart`, profile_card.dart

 - **Navigation:**
-  - Store navigation-related files in lib/presentation/nav
+  - Store navigation-related files in `lib/presentation/nav`
-  - Example: `app_routes.dart`, nav_controller.dart

 - **Utility Functions:**
-  - Store helper functions in lib/presentation/util
+  - Store helper functions in `lib/presentation/util`
-  - Example: `date_utils.dart`, image_helper.dart

 - **Controller & Binding:**
   - Each controller must be placed in its own folder.
   - Binding file should be placed alongside the controller.
   - Sub-controllers must reside in the same folder as their parent controller.

+- **Enums:**
+  - Store all enums in `lib/core/enum`

 - **Best Practices:**
   - Use snake_case for file names.